AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 To configure the [background](../Appearance_Settings/Background) of the chart, call the {api:anychart.charts.Gantt#background}background(){api} method.

+**Note:** You can apply different background settings to the data grid and timeline – see [Data Grid: Appearance](Data_Grid/Appearance) and [Timeline: Appearance](Timeline/Appearance).

+This is how the background is adjusted:

 ```
 // configure the background of the chart
 chart.background("#64b5f6 0.2");